 No person shall make, continue or cause to be made any unreasonable noise.
 No person shall knowingly allow such noise upon any premises or in any vehicle owned, possessed, or under the control of that person.
 Noise complaints are enforced by the City of Fort Collins Police Services.
 Please call the non-emergency dispatch at 970-221-6540 and select option 2.

 Bodily Waste - Fine $300-500

-No person shall deposit or allowed to be deposited any human excrement, vomit, spittle, or other bodily waste unless it is deposited in a receptacle intended for such purpose.
+No person shall deposit or allow to be deposited any human excrement, vomit, spittle, or other bodily waste unless it is deposited in a receptacle intended for such purpose.

 Disturbing the Peace - Fine $200

 No person shall disturb or aid in disturbing the peace of others by violent, tumultuous, offensive, disorderly, or obstreperous conduct, and no person shall permit such conduct on any property under that person's control.

 No person shall leave any loose paper, rags, rubbish, waste material, refuse, garbage, trash, or other debris upon a public or private place.